saltstack/salt/doc/topics/tutorials/gitfs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 To verify that the correct fingerprint was added, it is a good idea to look it
 up.
-One way to do this is to use nmap:
+One way to do this is to use ``nmap``:

 .. code-block:: bash

-    $ nmap github.com --script ssh-hostkey
+    $ nmap -p 22 github.com --script ssh-hostkey

     Starting Nmap 5.51 ( http://nmap.org ) at 2014-08-18 17:47 CDT
     Nmap scan report for github.com (192.30.252.129)